rescatux/chntpw/README.txt

-The Offline NT Password Editor
+The Offline Windows Password Editor

-(c) 1997-2011 Petter Nordahl-Hagen
+(c) 1997-2014 Petter Nordahl-Hagen

 This is free software, licensed under the following:

-"ntreg" (the registry library) is licensed under the GNU Lesser Public License.
+"ntreg" (the registry library) and
+"libsam" (SAM manipulation library, user, groups etc) is licensed under the GNU Lesser Public License.
 See LGPL.txt.

-"chntpw" (the password reset / registry editor frontend) is licensed under the GNU General Public License, see GPL.txt.
+"chntpw" (the password reset / registry editor frontend) "reged" (registry editor, export and import tool) "sampasswd" (password reset command line program) "samusrgrp" (user and group command line program) is licensed under the GNU General Public License, see GPL.txt.

-"reged" (registry editor /export tool) is licensed under the GNU General Public License, see GPL.txt.
+For manual to the different commands, see MANUAL.txt Also, all have some help built in, just use the -h option.

-See INSTALL.txt for compile/installation instructions.
+See INSTALL.txt for compile instructions.

 Where to get more info:
 -----------------------